 Medications may expire within short timeframe of purchase

-This is a first aid kit for those looking for some medical supplies when out on a solo adventure in the most lightweight and compact form.
+This is a kit for those looking for some medical supplies when out on a solo adventure in the most lightweight and compact form.
 Weighing in at just 3.6 ounces, it includes bandages, blister and burn care, sprain care and medication in a water-resistant pouch.Read more

-This first aid kit has enough supplies for one person for one day.
+This kit has enough supplies for one person for one day.
 Designed for adventure seekers, products include sterile bandage materials, blister/burn care, fracture/sprain care, common medications, and essential tools like tis remover forceps and pre-cut moleskin.

 All items are stored in an ultra-lightweight bag that is water-resistant on the outside, as well as features a waterproof inner bag, and taped seams.
 This makes it great for taking when biking, hiking, backpacking, rafting, canoeing, and other outdoor adventures.

 For a bit more than $20, this is a great kit for those who love the outdoors.
 It has all the essentials, with its portability and durability being its main selling points.

 Portable, yet still features smaller mini kit

 All products are latex-free

 Not all items are the best of quality

 Featuring 120 medical grade items, along with 32 more pieces in a mini kit, this option from Swiss Safe has all the essentials, plus survival tools, stainless steel shears, a CPR mask and more.
 All items are FDA approved, and stored in a durable case that is lightweight.Read more